qwackedlebl/blockerapp/README.md

 # 🔒 BlockerApp - Android App Locker with TOTP

-A hackathon-ready Android application that locks installed apps behind manual or TOTP-based authentication.
+An Android application that locks installed apps behind manual or TOTP-based authentication.
 Built for speed and functionality over security.

 ## 🚀 Features